watertap-org/watertap/docs/how_to_guides/how_to_use_parameter_sweep_monte_carlo.rst

     from watertap.tools.parameter_sweep import parameter_sweep, UniformSample, NormalSample

-The parameter sweep tool currently offers three random classes:
+The parameter sweep tool currently offers 6 classes that can be broadly categorized under the following 3 categroies:

+#. ``FIXED``: Final result is a mesh-grid matrix of parameter sweep values from the individual variable vectors.
+    * ``LinearSample``: Draw samples that are evenly spaced within a specified interval.
+    * ``GeomSample``: Draw samples that are evenly spaced within a specified interval on a negative log scale.
+    * ``ReverseGeomSample``: Draw samples that are evenly spaced within a specified interval on a log scale
+#. ``RANDOM``: Final result is an array that combines individual variable vectors into a matrix. **The individual sweep variable vectors must be of the same length**.
     * ``UniformSample``: Draw samples uniformly from a given upper and lower range.
     * ``NormalSample``: Draw samples from a normal distribution given a mean and standard deviation.
+#. ``RANDOM_LHS``: Final result is similar to the ``RANDOM`` category.
     * ``LatinHypercubeSample``: Draw samples using a Latin Hypercube algorithm which may yield a more complete exploration of high-dimensional parameter spaces.
 Note that currently this sample type may not be combined with other sampling types.

+Note that sampling types within ``FIXED`` can be specified with a different number of samples.
+However, the number of samples must be the same for all sweep variables within ``RANDOM`` and ``RANDOM_LHS``.

 We will use the :ref:`same setup steps as before<how_to_use_parameter_sweep>` which returns a flowsheet model ``m``, and performs some initialization